|

-Although I didn't take the original video footage, I was given permission
+JUNE 2000: I didn't take the original video footage, but I was given permission

 from Jill West and Blues Attack to utilize the video for educational